 Minnesota law generally prohibits the sale of a gift card/gift certificate that has an expiration date or that is subject to any type of service fee (including a dormancy fee).
 This law, however, has a number of exceptions that allow expiration dates or service fees, which include:

-- Cards issued by a bank or other financial institution that can be used at multiple locations.
+- Cards issued by a bank or other financial institution that can be used at multiple locations, provided that the issuer discloses any expiration date and fees associated with the card.
 These cards will likely carry the logo of the issuing bank or a payment card network (e.g., VISA or MasterCard).

-- Those given to a consumer for loyalty, promotional, award, incentive, or similar purposes without the consumer giving any money or other tangible thing of value for the card.
+- Those given to a consumer for loyalty, promotional, award, incentive, rebate, or similar purposes without the consumer giving any money or other tangible thing of value for the gift card or gift certificate.

 - Those sold below face value or at a volume discount to employers or to nonprofit and charitable organizations for fundraising purposes.